efhart4/Porch-Repair/README.md

 1. Should I build a temporary wall inside during the work?
 2. Can I just jack up the two beams? [technical drawing](https://github.com/efhart4/Porch-Repair/blob/main/Technical%20Drawing.png)
 3. Supports should be every 8 ft, Should I put another support under the 14ft span?
-Is the [blocking](https://github.com/efhart4/Porch-Repair/blob/main/blocking%20and%20wood%20supports.jpeg) enough?
+Is the [blocking](https://github.com/efhart4/Porch-Repair/blob/main/blocking%20and%20wood%20supports.jpeg) enough? yes, the blocking will be enough for now.